kidozen/kido-android-leadfiles/README.md

 #Leadfiles application

-With this application you can link important documents stored on Sharefile, to the company's Leads from Salesforce.

-Also is a simple example that shows how to use the KidoZen SDK for Android with the following services:
+With this application you can browse ShareFile's folder structure that shows how to use the KidoZen SDK for Android with the following services:

 - `Storage`
 - `Enterprise APIs`